Subscribe

 Books: https://www.lulu.com/spotlight/paullpothier/

-With respect to older, previously earned computer certifications from the following vendors:
+With respect to old, previously earned computer certifications from the following vendors:

 In 2023, Novell was integrated into Open Text Corporation (i.e. OpenText) which specializes in enterprise information management.
 They provide business network clouds solutions that enable organizations to securely capture, govern, manage, utilize, and share data along with AI-driven platforms and services focused on transforming information into trusted actionable insights.